hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 [AU Core Procedure](StructureDefinition-au-core-procedure.html)|Procedure.performedDateTime
 {:.grid}

-##### Must Support - Choice of Identifiers
+##### Must Support - Choice of Multiple Identifiers
-A profile may support one or more than one identifier type and will include the supported identifiers in a profile by slicing the element and placing *Must Support* on each identifier slice.
+A profile may support one or more than one identifier type and will include the supported identifier(s) in a profile by slicing the element and placing *Must Support* on each identifier slice.
 In such cases:
-- AU Core Responders **SHALL** correctly populate the element with identifiers from at least one supported identifier type where the identifier is known, or any known identifier when no supported identifier type is known.
+- AU Core Responders **SHALL** correctly populate the element with identifiers from *at least one* supported identifier type where an identifier of that type is known, or any known identifier when no supported identifier type is known.
 - AU Core Requesters **SHALL** accept resources without error if the element is present and containing any identifier type allowed by the element definition.

 The table below provides a list of AU Core profile elements with one or more supported identifier types.